gpapia/git-tutorial/changing_email_information.rst

 If you messed up and need to change the email of the author, you should proceed like explained here.

-The ``filter-repo`` git tool will be used which is is a versatile tool for rewriting history.
-It roughly falls into the same space of tool as ``filter-branch`` but without the capitulation-inducing poor performance, with far more capabilities, and with a design that scales usability-wise beyond trivial rewriting cases. ``filter-repo`` is now recommended by the git project instead of ``filter-branch``.
+The ``filter-repo`` git tool (`<https://github.com/newren/git-filter-repo/>`_) will be used which is a versatile tool for rewriting history.
+It roughly falls into the same space of tool as ``filter-branch`` but without the capitulation-inducing poor performance, with far more capabilities, and with a design that scales usability-wise beyond trivial rewriting cases.
+``filter-repo`` is now recommended by the git project instead of ``filter-branch``.

 While most users will probably just use ``filter-repo`` as a simple command line tool (and likely only use a few of its flags), at its core ``filter-repo``